exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 "apple"
 ```

-If there are values that are not needed then you can use `_` to ignore those values.
+If there are values that are not needed then you can use `_` to ignore those values:

 ```python
 >>> fruits = ["apple", "banana", "cherry"]